 - Desing and engineering charges

 - After sale service & pre-delivery inspection charges

 Exclusions from transaction value:

 - Freight (transportation)

 - The price of accessories.

-I Hope you have clear idea about the What is excise duty rate and Current Excise Duty rate in India.
+I Hope you have a clear idea about the What is excise duty rate and Current Excise Duty rate in India.
 For more about central excise rate check out our site frequently.